funkyADers/cs207-FinalProject/docs/milestone1.md

 #### Test suite
 Our test suite will live within the funkyAD directory.
 We plan to use TravisCI, CodeCov, doctests and unittests for testing.

-We plan to write extensive and detailed docstrings for all function that will be accessible to the user, and replicate those in a nicer format in the corresponding docs folder (e.g. the file /funkyAD/AD.py will have its docs in /funkyAD/AD.html).
-A nice collection of examples for installation and usage will hopefully help the user in getting a working knowledge of the library quickly.

 We plan to use unittests for most of our testing (dottests only occasionally).
 We aim for as much code coverage as possible, and specifically target Exception raising and handling of edge cases.

+We plan to write extensive and detailed docstrings for all functions that will be accessible to the user, and replicate those in a nicer format in the corresponding docs folder (e.g. the file /funkyAD/AD.py will have its docs in /funkyAD/AD.html).
+A nice collection of examples for installation and usage will hopefully help the user in getting a working knowledge of the library quickly.

 #### Distribution
 The funkyAD package will be distributed with PyPI.
-Consequently, users will be able to install the package using the uniquitous pip package manager.
+Consequently, users will be able to install the package using the ubiquitous pip package manager.
 It will follow the guidelines and instructions in the official Python documentation.

-#### Software packaging:
+#### Software packaging
 According to common practice, we will include \_\_init\_\_.py files and setup.py so that automated tools can install and set up the library properly.
 We will choose transparent file names so that import statements are intuitive to the end user.

 It will be packaged as a Wheel for fast and easy installation.